blackoffee/Shizuku/README.md

 - Right click to add new object to simulation domain
 - Middle click to remove existing object from simulation domain
 - Left click and drag to move existing object within simulation domain
+- Resize the window to change the simulation domain extents

 INSTALLATION INSTRUCTIONS
 -------------------------